MartinBulla/RWLE_predation_timing/Data/READ_ME.txt

-lat   the latitude of the nest lon   the longitude of the nest
+lat   the latitude of the nest lon   the longitude of the nest start_type indicates how the first_egg is calculated

+- for nests found with incomplete clutch first_egg is calculated by subtracting the number of eggs x 1.5 days from the date when the nest was found (laying)

+- for nests found with complete clutch first_egg is calculated by floatation method (float)

+- for nests found during hatching first_egg is calculated by subtracting the 30 days from the date when the nest was found (hatching)

+- remains unknown for nests with unknown first_egg (NA)

+predation_logger indicates the type of the datalogger used for the determination of the time of the predation (for nests used for the analysis of the timing of predation)

+- "RFID/T" for nests monitored during the predation event by both the RFID device and the temperature/humidity datalogger

+- "T" for nests monitored during the predation event only by the temperature/humidity datalogger

+- "RFID_1" for nests monitored during the predation event only by the RFID device with only 1 marked parent

+- "RFID_2" for nests monitored during the predation event only by the RFID device with both marked parents

+remarks adds additional information, e.g. whether the nest was 'deserted after partial predation', or we found 'egg remains on the nest' after the predation.

 temperatures.txt contains ground temperature measurements based on all ground temperature recordings (next to the nests) from the given hour in the whole study area.